Blackstar (album): Critical reception

 Blackstar was acclaimed by music critics and fans.
 On Metacritic, the album has an average score of 87 out of 100 based on 43 reviews, indicating "universal acclaim".
 Blackstar was described as Bowie's most unconventional album since Low (1977) and his most challenging record in years.
 Neil McCormick hailed Blackstar as an "extraordinary" album which "suggests that, like a modern day Lazarus of pop, Bowie is well and truly back from beyond".
 Jon Pareles wrote that the album is "at once emotive and cryptic, structured and spontaneous and, above all, willful, refusing to cater to the expectations of radio stations or fans".
 It was variously considered a career highlight and his best album since the 1970s.

 Many praised Bowie for reinventing himself once again and for taking such a creative risk this late into his career.
 (Note: Attributed to multiple references:) Exclaim!s writer Michael Rancic called Blackstar "a defining statement from someone who isn't interested in living in the past, but rather, for the first time in a while, waiting for everyone else to catch up".
 The A.V.
 Clubs Ignatiy Vishnevetsky believed Blackstar found Bowie "pushing a fringe aesthetic he's only dallied with before", leading to a confidence he has not shown in "a long time".
 Blackstar was positively compared to The Next Day, with Q magazine's Tom Doyle describing Blackstar as "more concise" and "a far, far more intriguing" musical statement than The Next Day.

 Critics commented on the album's music and themes, with several describing Blackstar as an "anti-pop" record and comparing it to Outside (1995).
 Billboards Jody Rosen believed the record's sound is what "grips your attention" and is "as potent as any he has produced in quite some time".
 Chris Gerard of PopMatters believed that Blackstar would simultaneously fit "neatly" in Bowie's catalogue and stand on its own due to its "unique sound and vibe".
 He argued the album stands as a "lesson" for artists to continue to challenge themselves and explore new directions.
-Several critics felt the album contained enough themes and imagery that fans and critics could dissect for weeks or months following the album's release.
+Several critics felt the album contained enough themes and imagery that fans and critics could dissect for weeks or months following its release.
 Uncuts Michael Bonner argued it felt like "the beginning of a new Bowie phase".